Moving for college to Seattle 101

 As you are certainly aware, Seattle holds the title of America’s most educated big city.
 The statistics show that four out of every five people who move to Seattle have a college degree, making it just the city to boost your morale.
 Over 500 schools call Seattle home, complete with a diverse mix of public and private institutions.

-Opting for the University of Washington is a great idea, at the very least for its outstanding graduation rate.
+Opting for the University of Washington is a great idea, at the very least of its outstanding graduation rate.
 Over 80% of students consistently earn a degree.

 Enjoy the best public transit